muratk5n/thirdwave/en/README.md

 ---

-That is a general comment on all electorate in all countries, for policy.
+Merely comments on all electorate in all countries, for policy.

 ---

+The same "people" supported the Iraq War after 9/11.

+---

-They are bleeping clueless who gives a shit abt what they think
+They are bleeping clueless who gives a shit abt what they think.
+Deliver on needs, based on idio, then sell.

 "Almost three out of four Americans support Ukraine no-fly zone"